 What happens to your German pension if you move abroad?

 Plenty of expats come to work in Germany for a limited time only.
 But since pension insurance is mandatory, most contribute to at least one German pension while they’re here.
 When they move abroad, what happens to those contributions?
-Retirement advisor app Horizon65 explains what you need to know.
+Retirement investment app Horizon65 explains what you need to know

 Anyone who works in Germany will sooner rather than later be confronted with the complex and not always easy to understand system of old-age provisions and pension insurance.
 And while its three tiers - state pensions, subsidised pensions and private pensions - are complicated enough when you’re in Germany, they become even more so if you ever decide to leave the federal republic and draw your pension elsewhere.